 My Mickey Swirl at the end of the Down The Rabbit Hole Quote shows up great in the picture above.
 I wanted to add in a “hidden Mickey” of sorts as an added homage to our Disney love.
 It’s becoming a thing at our house to find hidden Mickeys.

 It turned out great and was a lot of fun to get creative with.
 I let the kids help decide which images we should use and they even helped with applying them.
 The application part was a little more tricky for them, but we stuck with the simple pieces, like the teapots.

 To finish it off, we made a template of the door to have glass cut so that it will be covered.
 We also purchased an outdoor table cover to keep it out of the weather when it’s not being used.

 It didn’t take long at all to get the whole project done.
 I’m so glad we decided not to throw it out.
 Next, I want to throw an Alice Tea Party!
 I have some decorations leftover from our Alice Babyshower that can completely be reused for a party.

 Have you ever used an old door to make something different out of it like a table?

 These tools are SO helpful!!
-I’ve tried to do the weed the vinyl without them and it’s a huge hassle and sometimes absolute fail.
+I’ve tried to do the weed the vinyl that I cut with my Cricut without them and it’s a huge hassle and sometimes absolute fail.